MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/create-run-advertisement.md

 ---
-title: "Create and run advertisements on a portal in Dynamics 365 | MicrosoftDocs"
+title: "Create and run advertisements on a portal in Dynamics 365 for Customer Engagement | MicrosoftDocs"
 description: "Instructions to create text or image-based advertisements and have them run in multiple placements throughout your site." ms.custom:
   - dyn365-portal